ntheule/edit-intro-doc/doc/scapy/introduction.rst

 Third, even programs which only decode do not give you all the information they received.
 The vision of the network they give you is the one their author thought was sufficient.
 But it is not complete, and you have a bias.
 For instance, do you know a tool that reports the Ethernet padding?

 Scapy tries to overcome those problems.
 It enables you to build exactly the packets you want.
-Even if I think stacking a 802.1q layer on top of TCP has no sense, it may have some for somebody else working on some product I don't know.
+Even if I think stacking an 802.1q layer on top of TCP has no sense, it may have some for somebody else working on some product I don't know.
 Scapy has a flexible model that tries to avoid such arbitrary limits.
 You're free to put any value you want in any field you want and stack them like you want.
 You're an adult after all.

 In fact, it's like building a new tool each time, but instead of dealing with a hundred line C program, you only write 2 lines of Scapy.